ASU Parental Leave Policy

 - Sabbatical leaves are intended for professional development and may not be used for parental leave.

-- Postdoctoral scholars and graduate students with a .50 FTE research or teaching assistantship (RA/TA) appointment who have completed at least one academic year's service are eligible for up to 6 weeks of paid parental leave and will continue to receive their stipend and associated benefits (health insurance and tuition remission) during this six-week period.
+- Postdoctoral scholars and graduate students with a .50 FTE research or teaching assistantship (RA/TA) appointment who have completed at least one academic year's service are eligible for up to twelve weeks of paid parental leave for the birth or adoption of a child and will continue to receive their stipend and associated benefits (health insurance and tuition remission) during this twelve‐week period.
+If both parents are postdoctoral scholars or graduate students with a .50 FTE RA/TA appointment who have completed at least one academic year’s service, they may choose to split the leave between them.
 The department is responsible for funding these costs.
-The RA/TA must maintain a minimum enrollment of 6 credit hours during the term of paid leave.
-Any portion of the 6 week period for recovery from childbirth that falls outside the appointment term will reduce the amount of available paid parental leave on a pro-rated basis.
-The accommodation period does not include adoption or paternity leave.
+The RA/TA must maintain a minimum enrollment of six credit hours during the term of paid leave.
+Any portion of the twelve-week period that falls outside the appointment term will reduce the amount of available paid parental leave on a pro‐rated basis.